nisennenmondai/sts/README.md

 ## **HOWTO**
 STS can be used in 2 modes: with or without encryption:
 **No encryption** means a simple MQTT client with minimal features like subscribing to a topic and publishing messages.
-I believe there is no need to go for STS for that kind of use and so this part will not be improved.

-**With encryption** means that you can send encrypted messages to an other client, nothing aside of those can decrypt the data and that's the all point.
+**With encryption** means that an end-2-end encrypted communication is established

 **MQTT features that aren't implemented are:**
 - Quality Of Service